Greginkansas/-openhab-openhab1wiki/Persistence.md

 For every persistence service that you have installed and want to use, you have to put a configuration file named `<persistenceservice>.persist` (e.g. `db4o.persist`) in the folder `${openhab.home}/configurations/persistence`.
 These files should be edited with the openHAB Designer, which provides syntax checks, auto-completion and more.

 Before going into the details of the syntax of these files, let us discuss the concept behind it first:
-The basic idea is to provide a simple way to tell openHAB, which items should be persisted when.
+The basic idea is to provide a simple way to tell openHAB, which items should be persisted and when.
 The persistence configuration defines so called "strategies" for this.
 These are very similar to the triggers of [[Rules|rules]] as you will most likely also either persist a value when some bus event occurred (i.e. an item state has been updated or changed) or with a fixed schedule as the [cron expressions](http://www.quartz-scheduler.org/documentation/quartz-2.1.x/tutorials/crontrigger) allow to define.

-The persistence configuration files hence consist out of several sections:
+Persistence configuration files consist of several sections:

-**Strategies section**: This allows to define strategies and to declare a set of default strategies to use (for this persistence service).
-The syntax is the following:
+**Strategies section**: This section allows you to define strategies and to declare a set of default strategies to use (for this persistence service).
+The syntax is as follows:
 ```
 Strategies {
     <strategyName1> : "<cronexpression1>"